sourabhx003/ObjectDetection/README.md

 Object(Face) Detection using WIDER face dataset

 # Still in progress
-To Do Displaying the test images
+To Do :-Displaying the test images

 # [Link to dataset](http://shuoyang1213.me/WIDERFACE/)